How to Clean Greasy Wooden Blinds

 You can also use hot water and a microfiber mop to remove the trapped dust from the blinds.
 As you know, wooden blinds are less durable than plastic and roman blinds, so you can’t use any other harsh method on them for cleaning.
 Using a brush, water, and screwdriver is the best idea for cleaning your blinds.

 3. Clean With Mild Soap And Water

 After cleaning the dirt from the blinds and in between the slats, it’s now time to remove the grease from your blinds.
-For this process, you just need to.
+For this process, you’ll need: